-Further reuse recommendations and descriptions can be found in the No and Low Regrets Action Plan, Metro reuse white paper, and the East Slope white paper.
+Further reuse recommendations and descriptions can be found in the No and Low Regrets Action Plan, Metro Reuse White Paper, and the East Slope White Paper.
 The CRCA and Windy Gap firming agreements specifically deal with reuse.
-West Slope BRTs have expressed concern that current and planned reuse on the East Slope does not sufficiently utilize fully consumable waters.
+West Slope basin roundtables have expressed concern that current and planned reuse on the East Slope does not sufficiently utilize fully consumable waters.

-Other Demand Management Strategies: In addition to conservation and reuse, the IBCC mentioned that other strategies such as regional and cooperative strategies and land use should factor into the efforts of Colorado's various regions to "up their games."
+Other Demand Management Strategies: In addition to conservation and reuse, the IBCC recommends regional and cooperative strategies and land use measures as important factors in the efforts of Colorado's various regions to "up their games."

-Regional cooperative projects, like WISE and Chatfield, are becoming more common.
-According to the Metro reuse paper, reuse by exchange has nearly been exhausted, and more and more direct reuse (both potable and nonpotable) is being planned.
+Regional cooperative projects, like WISE and the Chatfield Reallocation Project, are becoming more common.
+According to the Metro Reuse Paper, reuse by exchange has nearly been exhausted, and more and more direct reuse (both potable and nonpotable) is being planned.
 Grand Junction, Ute Water, Clifton, and Palisade have interconnected their systems to provide reliability in the face of drought and emergencies.
 The No and Low Regrets Action Plan makes the following recommendation: